 José Manuel Mendonça is a Professor at the School of Engineering of the University of Porto, and Chairman of the Board and CEO of INESC TEC.
 José Manuel Mendonça graduated in Electrical Engineering at the School of Engineering, University of Porto, and obtained his Ph.D. in Electrical Engineering at the Imperial College of Science and Technology, University of London.
 Currently, he is also a Fellow of the IC2 Institute of the University of Texas, Austin, and a member of the High-Level Group of the European Technological Platform Manufacture.

-Karol Lang is an experimental particle physicist and Professor in the Department of Physics at the University of Texas at Austin.
-Lang conducts research on neutrinos by studying the phenomena of neutrino oscillations and by searching for neutrinoless double beta decays.
-The TOF-PET project is a spinoff of this research.
-The development of the PET scanner is benefitting from UT’s group experience and expertise in building state-of-the-art particle detectors.
+Karol Lang is an experimental particle physicist and the Jane and Roland Blumberg Professor of Physics at the University of Texas at Austin.
+Lang studies neutrino interactions and oscillations and investigates if neutrinos and antineutrinos represent the same fundamental field by searching for neutrinoless double beta decays.
+The Time-of-Flight PET for Proton Therapy UT-Portugal project is a spinoff of this research that includes building state-of-the-art particle detectors.

 Lauren Meyers is the Cooley Centennial Professor in biology and statistics at the University of Texas at Austin and Founding Director of the UT COVID-19 Modeling Consortium.
 She has been a pioneer agent in network epidemiology and the application of machine learning to improve detection, forecasting, and control of emerging viral threats.
 She received her MBA in mathematics and philosophy at Harvard University and Ph.D. in biology at Stanford University.
 She was named one of the top 100 global innovators under age 35 by the MIT Technology Review in 2004 and received the Joseph Lieberman Award for Significant Contributions to Science in 2017.